MurphyPone/murphypone.github.io/README.md

     - If there are issues with the public/static folder, delete the .cache and public folders in dev branch, `gatsby build` again

     - Alternatively, make sure there _is_ a static folder atroot of dev branch and reference static resources acc. to [this](https://www.gatsbyjs.org/docs/static-folder/)

+    - issue where it undoes the custom domain on deployment, just tweak the setting